kodi24fever/shopp-cart/README.md

 ## Features

-- Built with Tailwinds.css plus my own css
+- Built with Tailwinds.css
-- Cart funcionalities in place with minor bugs
+- Cart funcionalities in place
 - Fully responsive for most of screens sizes

 ## Tech Used